FuseAnyPart: Diffusion-Driven Facial Parts Swapping via Multiple Reference Images: Experiment

 \subsection{Ablation Study}

 Qualitative comparisons are in Fig.~\ref{fig:ablation} and the quantitative comparison is shown in Tab.~\ref{tab:ablation}, where both the generation quality and facial part similarity are measured.

 \textbf{Cross-attention \textit{vs.} Addition.} To inject conditional features of reference facial parts, we directly add the swapped face image feature to the UNet latent feature instead of using cross-attention.
 As shown in the first and last rows of Tab.~\ref{tab:ablation}, direct addition significantly enhances the swapping performance.
-We also try to input the features of different facial parts into multiple cross-attention modules separately and add the results together as the output of the cross-attention layers.
-This method provides only a limited improvement to the model's performance (2nd line of Tab. \ref{tab:ablation} and 4th column of Fig. \ref{fig:ablation}).
-Moreover, we try to combine the two fusion methods, adding the swapped face image feature to the output of cross-attention layers (2nd line of Tab. \ref{tab:ablation}).
+We also try to use different cross-attention modules for different facial parts and add their results together to form the latent features of the UNet~(denoted by "Multiple Cross-attention").
+This method provides only a limited improvement to the model's performance (the 2nd row of Tab. \ref{tab:ablation} and the 4th column of Fig. \ref{fig:ablation}).
+Moreover, we try to combine the two fusion methods, adding the swapped face image feature to the output of cross-attention layers (the 2nd row of Tab. \ref{tab:ablation}).
 Although there is a slight improvement in image fidelity (FID and MSE), the facial part similarity all decreased (FPSim-E, FPSim-N and FPSim-M).
-This reveals that direct addition only can preserve more features of the facial parts.

 \textbf{Feature Injection Across Layers.} We inject the swapped face image feature between the two convolutional layers in each ResNet block of the UNet, rather than in the cross-attention layers.
-The results in Tab. \ref{tab:ablation} indicate that the performance is comparable to using only cross-attention (lines 1 and 4).
-From the 5th column of Fig. \ref{fig:ablation}, we can observe that fusion in convolution layers can produce an overall visually pleasant result while our result preserves more details and achieves higher similarity.
+The results in Tab. \ref{tab:ablation} suggest that the Addition-based Injection Module should be positioned in the cross-attention layers~(Row 3 and 4).
+From the 5th and 6th columns of Fig. \ref{fig:ablation}, we can observe that fusion in the cross-attention layer preserves more details and achieves higher similarity than that in the convolution layers.

 \textbf{Hierarchical Feature.} Features from the 4th block of the CLIP image encoder and one after every four blocks are extracted and concatenated to form the output of the CLIP image encoder as the hierarchical feature, which contains abundant facial visual information.
-According to the 1st and 3rd rows of Tab. \ref{tab:ablation}, it enables the model to produce swapped facial parts with a higher similarity to the reference image; however, the method is unable to generate high-fidelity and realistic faces with a significant decrease in image quality metrics, which is confirmed by the 7th column in Fig. \ref{fig:ablation}.
+According to the Row 4 and 5 of Tab. \ref{tab:ablation}, the method is unable to generate high-fidelity and realistic faces with a significant decrease in image quality metrics, which is confirmed by the 7th column in Fig. \ref{fig:ablation}.